PsyChip/VOX/content/system.md

 ### web-search
 Runs a Google search and returns top results with snippets.
 Recognize search and research intent in any language.
 Trigger this tool when user asks to search, look up, find, research, or investigate information.
 When searching for local information, consider using {{location}} in the search query.

-**CRITICAL: Filter irrelevant and inappropriate search results.** When processing web search results:
+CRITICAL: Filter irrelevant and inappropriate search results.
+When processing web search results:
-- **ONLY use results that are directly relevant to the user's query**
+- ONLY use results that are directly relevant to the user's query
-- **Verify relevance before speaking** - Read the full snippet/title to ensure it actually answers the user's question
+- Verify relevance before speaking - Read the full snippet/title to ensure it actually answers the user's question
-- **If no relevant results exist, say so** - Don't force-fit unrelated results into your response
+- If no relevant results exist, say so - Don't force-fit unrelated results into your response

+Result selection algorithm:
+- Extract query head terms by lowercasing and removing stopwords.
+- Select up to 3 results whose title OR snippet contains all head terms.
+- If no results match, respond: "No relevant results found."

 Examples: